 Earthquakes and faults are intrinsically linked - without one, you don't get the other.
 Let's explore the relationship between these two natural phenomena, learning more about how and why earthquakes occur.

-In the simplest terms, a fault is a fracture, or area of multiple fractures, between two masses of rock.1 Faults range in size from a few millimeters to thousands of miles long and the earth’s crust contains both regions made up of countless faults and regions that contain almost none.
+In the simplest terms, a fault is a fracture, or an area of multiple fractures, between two masses of rock.1 Faults range in size from a few millimeters to thousands of miles long and the earth’s crust contains both regions made up of countless faults and regions that contain almost none.
 Where faults exist, blocks of earth can move relative to each other, and earthquakes occur when one side of the fault slips with respect to the other.

 Not all faults are the same.
 There are several different types of faults, defined by their angle and direction of slip.
 Here is a list of types of faults that exist: